orobitg/AmpaC/README.md

 AmpaC
 =====

-C version of the Antimicrobial Sequence Scanning System.
+A C version of the Antimicrobial Sequence Scanning System (AmpaC).
+The original one is implemented in perl and it can be found in http://tcoffee.crg.cat/apps/ampa/do

 A theoretical approach to spot active regions in antimicrobial proteins